Healthy Homes Assessment Mount Victoria

 Home Assessments Mount Victoria for Rental Properties

-• Is the space under the floor covered in insulation and is there a ground moisture barrier in place?
+• Are the floor spaces covered in insulation and is there a ground moisture barrier in place?

-• Is the ceiling insulation in need of topping up? require to be topped up or replaced?
+• Do you think the ceiling insulation require to be topped up or replaced?

-• Does the house have adequate ventilation?
-This includes extractor fans?
+• Does the house have sufficient ventilation including extractor fans?

 home assessments for rental properties